 The resolution, which will be brought in front of GSSC at Tuesday’s meeting, aims to provide General Studies students with children 100 hours of backup child care and a $1,000 child care subsidy for children under the age of 5 and not yet in kindergarten—the same resources provided at the Graduate School of Arts and Sciences.

-After examining data from a survey the group sent to students in GS and GSAS students, CUFSN expanded its mission to include advocating for University-wide policy change to help students and families with access to child care.
+After examining data from a survey the group sent to students in GS, CUFSN expanded its mission to include advocating for University-wide policy change to help students and families with access to child care.

 CUFSN Chief of Policy Amber Erwin, GS ’15, said that the survey revealed 40 percent of the GS students paying for child care reported paying over $2,500 per month for it.
 Nearly 92 percent said they struggled to afford this cost, “which is very distressing as far as academics and personal life goes.”